opengauss-mirror/docs/content/en/docs/Toolreference/unified-database-management-tool.md

 -   -X

     Specifies the path of the XML file.
-The value must be an absolute path.

 -   -e

     Specifies the path of the environment variable file.
-The value must be an absolute path.
 The default value is **~/.bashrc**.

 -   --cmpkg

     Specifies the path of the CM package.
-The value must be an absolute path.

 -   --deleteData